Annie's "Election

 candidates.
 The machine will then register a vote for each

-votes until the voter moves the master lever back.
-This registers
+count any votes until the voter moves the master lever back.
+This

 Voting machines also provide for ballots on bond issues or other

-machines have one row of voting pointers for questions, and nine
+Modern voting machines have one row of voting pointers for

 Some election districts in the United States use computerized

-square or punches a hole on a computer card.
-The computer totals
+voter marks a square or punches a hole on a computer card.
+The

 Advantages: A voting machine is automatic and impartial.

-although they might "stuff" a ballot box with paper
+records, although they might "stuff" a ballot box with

-ballots.
-Fewer election officials are needed, and the cost of
+paper ballots.
+Fewer election officials are needed, and

-printing paper ballots is reduced.
-The machine also eliminates
+the cost of printing paper ballots is reduced.
+The machine also

 Legislative voting machines record the votes for and against

-mechanical devices reduce the time needed for a roll-call vote of
+and mechanical devices reduce the time needed for a roll-call

-desk.
-Many legislatures also have a counting board on one wall of
+legislatures also have a counting board on one wall of the

-voting machines provide a permanent record, showing the total
+legislative voting machines provide a permanent record, showing

 History: Thomas Edison invented the first legislative voting

-The first practical voting machine used in an election was put
+more slowly.
+The first practical voting machine used in an

-distribution of voting machines has continued steadily since
+1892.
+Manufacture and distribution of voting machines has

 The United States was the first country to conduct elections by

-1960's.
-Still other countries are engaged in research on their
+machines in the 1960's.
+Still other countries are engaged in

 ~Above from The World Book Encyclopedia~